mikg2art/mikg2art/README.md

 ## Hi there 👋

+- 📝 I'm Mikhail Gofman, a student at Darmstadt University of Applied Sciences.
+- 🛠 I like to create in-game systems and work on gameplay mechanics.
+- 💼 Right now I'm working on my portfolio to find a programming internship.

+Portfolio Website link will be soon provided

 <!--
 **mikg2art/mikg2art** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.